Stereotypes, Prejudice, Discrimination, and Intergroup Relations Graduate Certificate

 The program is aimed at school administrators, educators, public policy and government workers, and other working adults.

-For more information, please contact the Psychology Graduate Program Director Prof. Gill at email@example.com.
+For more information, please contact the Psychology Graduate Program Director Prof. Packer at firstname.lastname@example.org.

 Applications should be directed to the CAS Graduate Programs office.
 Applicants should use the NON-DEGREE GRADUATE STUDENT option.
 Applications can be found here.

 Applicants must meet minimal requirements for admission to CAS graduate programs.
 Foreign nationals must meet standard language requirements.
 Applications will be forwarded by the CAS Graduate Programs office to the Psychology Department for admission decisions.
 Because of the interdisciplinary nature of the certificate, chairs or graduate coordinators of other relevant departments will also be consulted in making admission decisions.